WangWenhao0716/ISC-Track1-Submission/README.md

 2021.11.24 Updates: Fix some bugs without changing performance.

 ## Required dependencies
 To begin with, you should install the following packages with the specified versions in Python, Anaconda.
-Other versions may work but please do NOT try.
-For instance, cuda 11.0 has some bugs which bring very bad results.
+Please do not use cuda 11.0, which has some bugs.
 The hardware chosen is Nvidia Tesla V100 and Intel CPU.
-We also repeat the experiments using DGX A100 with AMD CPU, with pytorch 1.9.1 with cuda 11.1.
+We also repeat the experiments using DGX A100 with AMD CPU, with pytorch 1.9.1 and cuda 11.1.

 * python 3.7.10
 * pytorch 1.7.1 with cuda 10.1